 Why Open an IRA for Your Child?

-IRAs for kids is not a widely understood concept, but it can be a great strategy to encourage investing in a tax-advantaged account at a young age.
+IRAs for kids are not a widely understood concept, but they can be a great strategy to encourage investing in a tax-advantaged account at a young age.
 Contributions can add up quickly.
 Earnings potential rises exponentially the earlier you start as an investor in a tax-deferred account.
-(See how compounding makes a huge difference in the article No, You Are Not Too Young for an IRA.)

-At Fidelity, you can get into a Roth IRA or IRA if you sign on to make regular contributions of $200 a month.
-Other
+At Fidelity, you can get into a Roth IRA or traditional IRA if you sign on to make regular contributions of $200 a month.

 Plus, with an early IRA or Roth IRA you are setting your kids up with a financial life that they can build upon and learn from a few years earlier than their peers.
 Early experience like that can be invaluable in helping your child make wise financial decisions.